AnantHariharan1996/SimpleBoggle/README.md

 # SimpleBoggle
+Ever wanted to make sure you weren't missing any words when you paintstakingly solved your Boggle board?
 This is a simple package that can generate and 'solve' a boggle board of any dimensions.
-Solving takes under a minute- just enough time for you to leave this package running in the background while you tally you and your friends' scores up!
+Solving typically takes around a minute- just enough time for you to leave this package running in the background while you tally you and your friends' scores up!
+It's always exciting to see how many additional words were lurking in the background.

 All solutions are based on the 2019 Scrabble Dictionary- if you hate some of the words it spits out, blame the jokers at Scrabble who came up with this.

 Preparing to run:
 **Before running, Make sure all folders in this package containing helper functions are in your MATLAB path**